 Exhibits & Performances

 Did you know art students have the opportunity to exhibit their work--both temporarily and in permanent installations?
-Similarly, our music students have the opportunity to perform live at least twice a year.
+Similarly, our music students have the opportunity to perform live at least twice a year, and our teen music students are encouraged to attend local Open Mic Nights.

 * Children's Law Center of California